 They grind roasted cacao and blend it to order with sugar, almonds and cinnamon depending each customer’s taste — it’s so cool!

-iHerb has so many of the products I usually go out and buy at specialty stores or in the “organic” section of my grocery store that I went on an online shopping spree 🙂
+So many of the products I usually go out and buy at specialty stores or in the “organic” section of my grocery store are easy to buy without leaving the house.

 Keeping in mind that we’re talking about a dessert here (and quite a rich-tasting one at that) I totally believe you must feel good about your indulgences.

-For me that means seeking out quality ingredients that are non-GMO, Fairtrade Certified and if possible, organic.
+For me that means seeking out quality ingredients that are non-GMO and if possible, organic.

-Here are some of the healthy ingredients used in this recipe, all available from iHerb:
+Here are some of the healthy ingredients used in this recipe, all available from online:

 - Cacao nibs: Cacao bean shells that are fermented, dried and ground into crunchy, nutty bits.